badiaamakhlouf/Feature_Engineering_And_Extraction/README.md

 During the data transformation part, I have accomplished the next steps:

-- Data Normalization : means transforming features to be on a similar scale which improves the performance and training stability of the model.
+- Data transformation : means transforming features to be on a similar scale which improves the performance and training stability of the model.
 I have used :
+  - Normalization :
-    - Min-Max feature scaling (Normalization)
+    - Min-Max feature scaling (Normalization) using `MinMaxScaler`
-    - Maximum absolute scaling (Normalization)
+    - Maximum absolute scaling (Normalization) using `.abs().max()`
-    - Z-score method (Standardization Scaling)
+    - Z-score method (Standardization Scaling) using `mean()` and `std()` or `StandardScaler`
-    - Log scaling or Log transformation
+    - Log scaling or Log transformation using `np.log()`

 - Transforming categorical values to numeric variables : both nominal and ordinal data were considered.
 I have used :
-    - Python’s Category Encoder Library
+    - Python’s Category Encoder Library :
-    - Dummy Variable Encoding
+      - One-hot Encoding
-    - Using Scikit-learn
+      - Label Encoding
       - Ordinal Encoding
+      - Helmert Encoding
+      - Binary Encoding
+      - Frequency Encoding
+      - Mean Encoding
+      - Weight of Evidence Encoding
+      - Probability Ratio Encoding
+      - Hashing Encoding
+      - Backward Difference Encoding
+      - Leave One Out Encoding
+      - James-Stein Encoding
+      - M-estimator Encoding
+      - Thermometer Encoder
+    - Dummy Variable Encoding using `pd.get_dummies()`
+    - Using Scikit-learn such as `OneHotEncoder`
+    - Ordinal Encoding such as `cat.codes` of pandas
-    - How to choose the best Encoding Method # Feature Engineering and Variable Transformation
+    - How to choose the best Encoding Method

+ # Feature Engineering

 ## Conclusion
 • Transformed data is easier to understand and to analyze either by computer or human.